 As U.N.
 World Food Programme Executive Director David Beasley says, “Wars and conflicts are driving hunger in a way we’ve never seen before.”

 By the Numbers, and the Countries

-These top ten worst food crises in the world are driven almost entirely by conflict, which is why 70% percent of WFP’s budget is spent on conflict-affected countries.
+These top ten worst food crises in the world are driven almost entirely by conflict, which is why nearly 80% percent of WFP’s budget is spent on conflict-affected countries.
 The link between conflict and hunger is not only undeniable, it’s persistent and deadly.
 Below you’ll see six examples of how violence causes such extreme levels of hunger and how we’re responding.

 The Democratic Republic of Congo

 The DRC surpassed Yemen this year as the world’s worst hunger crisis.
 Decades of civil war have left millions dead or displaced.
 The number of severely hungry people skyrocketed from 13M in 2019 to over 27M, due to a toxic mix of conflict, displacement, disease, economic decline, natural disasters and COVID-19.
 One in three Congolese – a record high –are now hungry.
 We’re scaling up operations across the country to save lives.

 Yemen is heading towards the biggest famine in modern history.
 More than 16 million people – over half of the population – waking up hungry every day, it’s a devastating reminder of what conflict can do to a country.
 More than two million children are severely malnourished, and 400,000 are at risk of dying without treatment.
 And warring parties have disrupted humanitarian operations, making our work difficult and dangerous.
 But we’re still working day and night to feed 12 million Yemenis every month.